splunk/splunk-connect-for-snmp/docs/microk8s/configuration/step-by-step-poll.md

 The provided example configuration will make:

-1. Walk devices from `switch_group` with `IF-MIB` and `UCD-SNMP-MIB` every 2000 seconds
+1. Walk devices from `switch_group` with `IF-MIB` and `UCD-SNMP-MIB` every 2000 seconds.
-2. Poll specific `IF-MIB` fields and the whole `UCD-SNMP-MIB` every 60 seconds
+2. Poll specific `IF-MIB` fields and the whole `UCD-SNMP-MIB` every 60 seconds.

+!!! info
-Note: You can also limit the walk profile even more if you want to enhance the performance.
+    You can also limit the walk profile even more if you want to enhance the performance.

-It makes sense to put the textual values in the walk that aren't required to be constantly monitored, and monitor only the metrics you're interested in:
+It makes sense to put the textual values in the walk that are not required to be constantly monitored, and monitor only the metrics you are interested in:

 ```
 small_walk: